- Acute trauma: fall, blow, dislocation

 Depending on the diagnosis, Dr. Pittl, as a shoulder specialist in Innsbruck, prefers to rely on conservative and regenerative procedures.
 Possible therapies include:

-- Physiotherapy & therapeutic training for stabilization, strengthening, and mobilization
+- Physiotherapy & therapeutic training for stabilisation, strengthening, and mobilisation

 - Gentle inflammation treatment for acute irritation